To use the visualizer for testing your solution locally, you'll have to adopt your solution to read

 This doesn't affect the functioning of the solution you submit to our server.

-Your program should first read the size of the square S and the number of pixels in
+Your program should first read the number of elements in grid R,

 each string in a separate line.